EPA rule to phase out gases used in refrigerators, coolants - WTMJ

 The proposed rule follows through on a law Congress passed in December authorizing a 15-year phaseout of HFCs.
 The new rule is intended to decrease U.S. production and use of the gases by 85% over the next 15 years, part of a global phaseout intended to slow climate change.

 HFCs are considered a major driver of global warming and are being targeted worldwide.
-President Joe Biden has pledged to embrace a 2016 global agreement to reduce HFCs.
+President Joe Biden has pledged to embrace a 2016 global agreement to reduce them.

 “With this proposal, EPA is taking another significant step under President Biden’s ambitious agenda to address the climate crisis,” EPA Administrator Michael Regan said in a statement Monday.
 “By phasing down HFCs, which can be hundreds to thousands of times more powerful than carbon dioxide at warming the planet, EPA is taking a major action to help keep global temperature rise in check.”